Benjamin-del/Insta-Notif/README.md

 # Getting started

 Onesignal settings:
-1. Select "All browsers exept Safari"
+1. Select "All browsers exept Safari" **You Will be able to add safiri in later if you choose**
 2. Select Custom app
 3. Slect "My site is not fully http"
 4. You should get some codes on the next page.
 Insert your app id here: